kedacore/http-add-on/docs/developing.md

 - `make publish-multiarch`: Build and push all Docker images for `linux/arm64` and `linux/amd64`
 - `make manifests`: Generate all the manifest files for Kubernetes, it's important to build after every change
 - `make deploy`: Deploys the HTTP Add-on to the cluster selected in `~/.kube/config` using `config` folder manifests
+- `make pre-commit`: Execute static checks

 ### Required Environment Variables

 Some of the above commands support changes in the default values:

 - `IMAGE_REGISTRY`: Image registry to be used for docker images
 - `IMAGE_REPO`: Repository to be used for docker images